tamimhasan404/tamimhasan404/README.md

 Hi 👋, I'm Tamim Hasan.I am an ethical hacker and web app penetration tester.
 I am also doing bug hunting.

-I have knowledge about Owasp Top 10 and some other vulnerabilities.
-I have hands-on experience on Linux, Web, and other open-source tools like Burp suite, Owasp zap, Acunetix, Nessus, Nmap, Nikto, Fuff, and other custom tools.
-For finding security flaws I am also acknowledged by many companies.
+I have hands-on experience in Owasp top 10, finding bugs, penetration, Linux, windows, Parrot, Burp-Suite, Nmap, and other open-source or custom tools.
+For finding security flaws I was also acknowledged by many top organizations in the world.

 I always try to keep myself up to date in this field.
 Besides all of this, I am working as a writer in InfoSec WriteUps Publication(one of the large repo in medium) and working as a volunteer in Cyber Crime Awareness and Networking Society(CAN Society).